 This is the genesis of your business, conceived through the desire to prevent others from suffering as you did.
 Born from experience, my mission is to help people like you achieve x without the pain and suffering of y.

-I’ve been where you are now, I feel your pain, I found a solution to help you overcome it, you can overcome your pain with my solution.
+I've been where you are now, I feel your pain, I found a solution to help you overcome it, and you can overcome your pain with my solution.

 When we craft an origin story in this way we create a deep, emotional resonance.
 People feel moved to support what we are trying to achieve, first because of empathy for our pain and suffering, and second, because of a sense that our solution can end their own pain and suffering.

 The brand origin story follows the Hero's Journey, a story structure taken from Joseph Campbell's seminal work 'The Hero with a Thousand Faces' and used in storytelling the world over.
 Most books, movies, and dramas follow this age-old structure of the hero's journey.

 In its essence, the hero (you) tell the story of how your life descended into chaos before hitting rock bottom (the depth of despair).
 When all hope was lost you make a discovery that changes everything.
-This path to enlightenment or nirvana is the new reality you experience after going through all of the change.
+This path to enlightenment or nirvana is the new reality you experience after going through all of the changes.
 Your learning drives you to help make a difference in the lives of others.